-- The drain hose must have a downward slope. - The drain hose must be easily accessible and serviceable. - Make sure that the water does not overflow onto the electrical connections. - If the drain hose is routed inside the room, insulate the hose so that dripping condensation does not damage the furniture or floors. - Make sure the drain hose end is not placed in standing water or in a hollow spot that can collect water. - Maintain a clearance of at least 2 in. between the end of the hose and the ground.
+- The hose must have a downward slope. - The end of the hose must not be in standing water or in a hollow spot that can collect water. - Maintain a clearance of at least 2 in. between the end of the hose and the ground.